daattali/daattali.github.io/_posts/2016-10-18-htmlwidgets-tips.md

 ---
 layout: post
 title: "How to write a useful htmlwidgets in R: tips and walk-through a real example"
-tags: [professional, rstats, r, r-bloggers, shiny]
+tags: [professional, rstats, r, r-bloggers, shiny, tutorial]
 date: 2016-10-18 11:05:00 -0700
 permalink: /blog/htmlwidgets-tips/
 layout: post